What is Jobseeker's Allowance?

 You may get an Increase for a Qualified Adult (IQA) for an adult dependant (this is usually your spouse or partner).

-You can claim an increase for your partner while they are taking part in a Community Employment (CE) or Tús.
+You can claim an increase for your partner if they started their CE scheme before 1 January 2023 or they they are taking part Tús.
 The means test will assess their income from the scheme in the same way as income from a job where they pay PRSI.

 If your spouse, civil partner or cohabitant is getting a social welfare payment in his or her own right (with some exceptions) or is on a Further Education and Training (FET) course or VTOS course and getting an allowance you will not get an IQA, but you will get a half-rate increase for any qualified children.

 If you live with a person aged 16 or over who is caring for your child dependant, you may be able to get an IQA for them.
 To apply for this IQA, you must be single, widowed, divorced, separated, a former civil partner or not living with your civil partner.

 You collect your JA payment every week, from your nearest post office.
 You must bring valid photo ID with you to collect it.
 This can be your:

 - Public Services Card